amoilanen/jsAspect/README.md

 If you still want to advice methods that are directly placed on the created object in a constructor, you can apply your `Aspect` to each object created with this constructor.

 ### Apply Aspect to methods set in constructor
-To apply an `Aspect` to an object, you have to change the *pointcuts* at the advices, to advice the objects methods `METHODS`, instead of it's prototype methods `PROTOTYPE_OWN_METHODS` which is used by default.
+To apply an `Aspect` to an object, you have to change the *scopes* at the advices, to advice the objects methods `METHODS`, instead of it's prototype methods `PROTOTYPE_OWN_METHODS` which is used by default.
 ``` javascript
 //Define behaviour of the afterAdvice
 var afterAdviceBehaviour = function() {